fetchai/agents-aea/docs/connection.md

 The messages constructed or received by a connection are eventually processed by one or several <a href="../skill">skills</a> which deal with handling and generating messages related to a specific business objective.

-The framework provides a default connection called `stub`.
-It implements an I/O reader and writer to send and receive messages between the agent and a local file.
-Additional connections can be added as packages.

 <img src="../assets/multiplexer.png" alt="Multiplexer of an AEA" class="center" style="display: block; margin-left: auto; margin-right: auto;width:50%;">

 An `AEA` can interact with multiple connections at the same time via the <a href="../api/connections/base#connection-objects">`Multiplexer`</a>.